geeksville/arduleader/posixpilot/README.md

 Note: This is still a work in progress.
 Unless you are working on it with me, you probably don't want to bother playing with it yet. ;-)

+## Running Posixpilot

+If you encounter the following error:

+18:49:35.960 [main] INFO  com.geeksville.mavlink.MavlinkPosix$ - Opening ftdi
+com.geeksville.ftdi.FtdiException: LibFTDI error inappropriate permissions on device!

+You probably need to do "sudo rmmod ftdi_sio".
+A cleaner fix will come eventually...

 ## Method
 This is my current thinking, feel free to edit...